IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 * Whether or not a person wears a helmet while biking
 * Whether or not a dog is adopted
 * Whether or not a beer is given an award
-* Whether or not a state is red
+* Whether or not a tree survives a storm

 ## Goals